 - How much time did I save the team or the user?

 When you work to optimize your LinkedIn, make sure that you are providing enough context and telling the complete story of the work you did.
 You don’t have the same space limitations as your resume, so feel free to go into more depth.
-You can also include more personal information about yourself, like a short bio and some hobbies, to give the recruiter a feeling for who you are beyond your work.
+You can also include more personal information about yourself, like a short bio and some hobbies.
+This gives the recruiter a feeling for who you are beyond your work.

 Finally, no designer is ready for the job search without a strong portfolio.
 This is truly the most important element because this is where you get to tell your story as a designer and a candidate.
-Your portfolio should be clean and user-friendly, with your personal information, the type of role you are interested in, and your body of work easy to find right on the homepage.
-Make sure you show your personality, but keep it professional.
+Your portfolio should be clean and user-friendly just like your favorite app or product.
+It needs to include your personal information, the type of roles you are interested in, and your body of work.
+Make everything easy to find right on the homepage.
+In addition, show your personality, but keep it professional.

 Step 2.
 Be smart in your search